-- Religious Holidays - School sponsored field trips - Attendance at a wake/funeral: Parent note will be considered proof. - Note: External suspensions from school are not "unexcused absences."
+- Religious Holidays - Attendance at a wake/funeral: Parent/Guardian note will be considered proof. - Note: External suspensions from school are not "unexcused absences."

-Unexcused Absences: Students are allowed up to 9 unexcused absences per course, per semester.
+Unexcused Absences: Students are allowed up to 7 unexcused absences per course, per semester.
 Any absence that does not fall into the categories listed above is considered unexcused.

 Students should submit documentation to excuse an absence to the Main Office within 48 hours of the absence.
-(Doctor's notes, field trip forms, college visits etc.)
+(Doctor's notes, college visits etc.)